HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 Nearly 60% of the most popular trackers are advertising-related.
 This could be due to the profitability of the online advertising market.

+{# TODO - authors I'm not sure I agree this sentence.
+Do we track because online advertising is profitable?
+Or do we track to make online advertising more effective? #}

 ### Cookies

 We looked into the most popular cookies being set on websites in HTTP's response header, according to their name and domain.